Torvec/dog-runner-game/README.md

 - Added sound effects for projectiles, collisions, and player abilities
 - Added background music with play/pause functionality
 - Modified some background images to differentiate levels
-- Converted project to use Vite for bundling and development

 ## Assets